gnvr29/TP1-PUC/README.md

 - [ ] Footer
   Info related to the student

+- [ ] Restriction: Apply bootstrap for the cards and carousel

-##For repo.html
+For repo.html
 Follow the wirefreame
 It should have a header, similar to the one at index.html, but containing links and the name of the repository. on the main section it should have a description of the repository, date of creation, the languages used, an access link, and a list of topics.

 - Try to follow the mobile first paradigm
-- Apply bootstrap for the cards and carousel
 - Mobile design is to be designed according to the developer's will